 How to thaw your credit file.
 Once your credit file is under a credit freeze, creditors will only be able to access your account if you thaw it for a specific time period or for a specific company or person.
 To thaw (and later refreeze) your credit file, have to use a Personal Identification Number (PIN).
-It’s best to request a thaw at least three days before you apply for credit to make sure the thaw goes through in time.

 A credit lock operates the same way as a credit freeze—creditors can’t access your credit file.
 Again, to protect your credit you need to lock your file with all three credit bureaus: Equifax, Experian, and TransUnion.
 The major differences between a credit freeze and credit lock are the ways you may lock and unlock your credit file, and the costs involved.

 You can unlock your credit online or through an app.
 With a credit lock, you may activate or deactivate the lock online or through a mobile app on your smartphone, typically with just a username and password.
 With a credit freeze, you have to go online, mail your request, or call the credit bureau—and use your PIN—to initiate, lift, or remove a freeze.